 Lines Orchids / / / Fall 2013

-We have the privilege of taking product and in-store photos for Lines Orchids.
-The owner of the family business has an incredible talent for purchasing and interior design and we collaborate with her to style her latest and greatest home and gift items.
-Our goal with these photos is to represent the products and lifestyle of Lines Orchids in a way that appeals to consumers who patronize brands like Terain, Anthropologie, Martha Stewart, and Real Simple.
+The owner of the family business has an incredible talent for purchasing and interior design and I collaborate with her to style her latest home and gift items.
+Our intention with her store photos is to represent the products and lifestyle of Lines Orchids in a way that appeals to consumers who patronize brands like Terain, Anthropologie, Martha Stewart, and Real Simple.

 Sometimes we simplify the styling of the products so there is a clearly represented item for purchase, other times we work on getting store layouts in order to encourage interest in visiting the store's location in Warehouse Row.

 This was a birthday present for my sister who went to Charleston for college and considers it a second home.
 I created the graphics and then printed this on my risograph duplicator - the wrinkling of the paper screen inside the machine causes the cool rippling on the surface in the printed object.
 I love this machine for this reason.
 It takes harsh graphics and makes them so soft and beautiful.

 This lettermark accompanied a video produced by ESPWA.
 They wanted something simple and handmade to overlay the opening scene of a video filmed on location in Haiti and shown at fundraising events.
 Video shot and edited by Kenneth Munoz.

 This company is so neat - they are a family-owned operation based out of Portland, OR, who make walled canvas tents with multiple rooms.
 We found them, however, because we were looking for nice canvas bags for our Summer 2013 road trip.
 When the bag arrived in the mail it was even cooler than expected so we thought we'd take them out and promote them a bit on Kenneth's blog.